smandel2/capstone_recreation/README.md

 # Next Steps

-* Move sparse regions to an “Other” region
 * Add weights to the model for Mountain and Pacific
 * Rerun only the Mountain predictions in a new model
 * Add data from 2014
+* Possibly move sparse regions to an “Other” region or redefine the regions